 Supply Chain Management

-We assess and approve contractors and suppliers before they can begin work at a Marathon Oil location.
-The company develops customized plans for contractors and suppliers based on the spend level and/or their potential to impact the safety of other workers, the public, environment or our facilities.
-The plans reflect industry recognized practices such as those published by API and IOGP.
-Contractors who supply personnel for safety-sensitive work in the U.S. must register with ISNetworld, a global online source to manage, evaluate and qualify contractors based on Marathon Oil’s criteria.
-They’re also required to complete our HES orientation and training, and aren’t allowed on our work sites if they fail to do so.
+Marathon Oil assesses and approves suppliers’ HES performance and capabilities before they can begin work at a company operations location.
+We develop management plans for safety-sensitive suppliers aligned with recognized industry HES practices such as those published by API and IOGP.
+These plans are based on the supplier’s potential to impact the safety of other workers, the public, environment or our facilities.
+Suppliers who provide personnel for safety-sensitive work in the U.S. must register with ISNetworld, a global online source to manage, evaluate and qualify suppliers based on Marathon Oil’s criteria.

-To ensure that contractors are prepared to meet our HES expectations, our HES team conducts formal, structured safety leadership engagements with critical and new contractors and suppliers, and those with HES performance concerns.
-Safety leadership engagements may include a review of internal policies and procedures, interviews with contractor leaders and staff, and interviews with the contractor’s field workforce to gauge their understanding of their employer’s policies and programs.
-These engagements can result in corrective actions with deadlines and could lead to contract termination if performance doesn’t improve.
+Safety-sensitive suppliers are also required to complete our HES orientation and Life Critical Expectations course and will not be allowed on our work sites if they fail to do so.
+Our HES team conducts formal, structured safety leadership engagements with critical and new suppliers, as well as those with HES performance concerns.
+These engagements may include a review of the suppliers’ internal policies and procedures, and interviews with their leadership and field workforce to gauge their understanding of their employer’s policies and programs.
+This allows for corrective actions with deadlines and could lead to contract termination if safety and operational performance doesn’t improve.

 How are we doing?

-Your opinion matters to us!
+Your opinion matters.
 Please take a moment to let us know how useful you find the content on this page.

-If you’d like to give us your feedback on the complete report in full, please fill out the complete survey for the 2018 report.
+If you’d like to give us your feedback on the entire report, please fill out the complete survey for the 2019 report.